jeff1evesque/machine-learning/README.md

  repository was forked, then use your git username, otherwise, use `jeff1evesque`.

-Then, add the *Remote Upstream*, this way we can pull any merged pull-requests:
+### Remote upstream

+Set the *Remote Upstream*, if this hasn't been done.
+This allows commits to be pushed to the remote upstream, and branches to be merged:

 ```bash
 cd /[destination-directory]/machine-learning
 git remote add upstream https://github.com/[account]/machine-learning.git
 ```

-**Note:** `[destination-directory]` corresponds to the desired directory path, where the project repository resides.  `[account]` corresponds to the git username, where the repository is being cloned from.
-If the original repository was forked, then use your git username, otherwise, use `jeff1evesque`.

 ## Installation